 Vision Zero London works for the adoption of a Vision Zero approach to road safety in London.

-At the Mayoral elections in 2016, we have proposed the Vision Zero Manifesto.
-These are the key elements:
+At the Mayoral elections in 2016, we had proposed the Vision Zero Manifesto.
+These were the key elements:

 - Renunciation of “smoothing traffic flow” as a priority; substitution with “prioritising safe, healthy, convenient and pleasant active travel”.

 - Adoption of street design principles that take human fallibility and frailty into account.

 - Adoption of 30kph as the default speed limit in the Capital, with reasonable resources directed to its enforcement.

 - Establishment of an independent investigating agency, with the task of examining collisions and providing binding recommendations to remove sources of danger.